 [The set “non-AP and non-PCP STAs and PCPs” is the same as “non-AP STAs”.
 Also 10.2.6 defines more than one power save mechanism for non-AP/non-PCP STAs and more than one power save mechanism for PCP STAs.]

-To enable non-AP and non-PCP STAs and PCPs to sleep for one or more beacon intervals or part of a beacon interval, a non-AP and non-PCP STA power save mechanism and a PCP power save mechanism are defined in this subclause.
+To enable non-AP STAs to sleep for one or more beacon intervals or part of a beacon interval, non-AP and non-PCP STA power save mechanisms and PCP power save mechanisms are defined in this subclause.

 [Awake and Doze power states may have little to do with power consumption – they just indicate STA availability or unavailability to transmit or receive frames]